 Section 2: For purposes of longevity entitlement, years of employment are calculated from the date of last hire with the City on a permanent basis.

-Section 3: Employees must be in active compensatory status the entire month in order to receive pay for said month.
-Longevity pay earned shall be paid once a year on the first pay day in December.
+Section 3: Active employees must be in active compensatory status the entire year in order to receive longevity pay for the year, to be paid once a year on the first pay day in December.